-The students are given a short amount of time every day to have a quick snack prior to recess.
+Every day the students are given a short amount of time to have a quick snack prior to recess.
 Please pack your child's fruit and/or vegetables in a separate container for their Crunch & Sip.
 Please note that we only have fruit and vegetables during this time.